Bachelor of Science in Cybersecurity

 Purdue Global has been designated by the National Security Agency (NSA) and Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) for the Bachelor of Science in Cybersecurity.
 More information can be found on the following website: https://www.nsa.gov/resources/students-educators/centers-academic-excellence/.

 This program is available in ExcelTrack.
 Speak with your University representative for any limitations.
 For more information on ExcelTrack, see Learning Paths in the Approach to Learning section of the Catalog.

 You can personalize your degree in cybersecurity by focusing electives on a particular concentration.
 Concentrations generally consist of three or more courses and allow you to concentrate on your individual career interests.
-When enrolling in the Bachelor of Science in Cybersecurity, you can select from the following concentrations: CISSP certification preparation, cloud computing, data management, game development, and programming and analytics, software development using C#, software development using Java, software development using Python, software development using web languages, and supply chain management and logistics.
+When enrolling in the Bachelor of Science in Cybersecurity, you can select from the following concentrations: CISSP certification preparation, cloud computing, data management, game development, programming and analytics, software development using C#, software development using Java, software development using Python, software development using web languages, and supply chain management and logistics.
 You are not required to choose a concentration.

 Accelerated Master's Degree Options

 If you are interested in earning both a bachelor's degree and a master's degree, consider the accelerated options for either the Master of Science in Information Technology or Master of Science in Cybersecurity Management.
 Refer to Progression Requirements for details.

 The Bachelor of Science in Cybersecurity program consists of a minimum of 180 quarter credit hours.
-The duration of the program depends on transfer credit.
-Any combination of prior learning credit will not exceed 75 percent of the credits required for the degree.
-You are responsible for providing the University with an official copy of all transcripts for prior college credit.
-Refer to the Prior Learning Assessment General Guidelines section for additional information.
 Upon successful completion of the program, you will be awarded a bachelor of science degree.

 - Technology Skills: Analyze a complex computing problem to apply principles of computing and other relevant disciplines to identify solutions.